amah/async/documentation.md

 {% endhighlight %}

+#### Asynchronous tail call optimization
+Asynchronous operation may call another asynchronous operation in a way that match rules stated above.

+{% highlight java %}
+public void operation(Callback<R> k, P p){
+  try{
+    // Do some processing with your parameter p anotherOperation(k, p, ...)
+  } catch(Throwable t){ k.error(t) }
+}
+{% endhighlight %}

+In The callback object is delegated to the `anotherOperation()` which will take the responsability to call methods on the callback object which means the value returned asynchronously to the initial caller is one provided by ̀anotherOperation()̀.
+The try/catch is needed to report any exception that occurs in the operation proper code.
+The call to the nested asynchronous operation is the last instruction (tail call actualy) to make sure only one error is reported to the callback object.
+In fact the nested asynchronous operation is at tail call is a tail call that mey occured before the call of `anotherOperation()`

 #### Asynchronous control of flow
 Asynchronous control of flow refers to combination patterns of asynchronous functions which are building blocs for asynchronous programming model.
 They are implemented through